Simple San Marzano Tomato Sauce

 Only when I started using fewer and higher quality ingredients did my tomato sauce really start to come together.
-This recipe is simple and fresh.
-It’s on my regular rotation as a homemade pasta sauce.
+This one is in my regular rotation as a homemade pasta sauce.
+I can make it with my eyes closed now 🙂

-- Here are a few recipe ideas for your sauce:
+Here are a few ideas to vary your basic tomato sauce.

 - Add chopped fresh basil leaves at end of cooking – or other fresh herbs like oregano.

-- If you like your sauce spicy, add some chili flakes.
+- If you like your sauce spicy, add some red pepper flakes.

 - Drizzle some good quality extra virgin olive oil after cooking or when serving.